- Find out if insulating your roof or your loft could help you save on your energy bills

-- How to insulate a flat roof and a pitched roof and what options are available for both
+- How to insulate a flat roof and a pitched roof, and what options are available for both

 - Warm loft insulation and cold loft insulation explained - and which one to choose

-- Pitched roofs - there are two options: warm or cold loft insulation.
+If you have a pitched roof, there are two options: warm or cold loft insulation.

-- Flat roof - there are three options available: warm deck, cold deck or inverted roof.
+For flat roofs, there are three options available: warm deck, cold deck or inverted roof.